irinabov/debian-qpid-proton/proton-c/bindings/go/src/qpid.apache.org/README.md

 AMQP messages in client or server applications.
 Reference documentation is available at: <http://godoc.org/?q=qpid.apache.org>

+They require the [proton-C library](http://qpid.apache.org/proton) to be installed.
+On many platforms it is avaialable pre-packaged, for example on Fedora

+    yum install qpid-proton-c-devel

 There are 3 packages:

 [qpid.apache.org/amqp](http://godoc.org/qpid.apache.org/amqp) provides functions